c-haisten/c2c_summit/c2c-summit-lab-guide.md

-# PRISMA CLOUD CODE TO CLOUD LAB (TEST)
+# PRISMA CLOUD CODE TO CLOUD LAB EXERCISE

 ### Lab Introduction

-Welcome to our hands-on workshop on leveraging Prisma Cloud to detect and prevent misconfigurations and vulnerabilities within infrastructure as code (IaC) and application security (AppSec).
-Organizations face numerous challenges in maintaining the security of their cloud infrastructure, such as misconfigurations and vulnerabilities that can expose sensitive data or provide unauthorized access.
-Prisma Cloud, a comprehensive cloud security platform, empowers organizations to take control of their cloud security posture.
-It provides a unified approach to securing cloud environments, offering advanced capabilities to detect, assess, and remediate risks across infrastructure as code and application security.
-By leveraging Prisma Cloud, teams can proactively identify misconfigurations and vulnerabilities, reducing the attack surface and ensuring a robust security posture.
+Thank you for joining today’s Code to Cloud hands on lab with Prisma Cloud.
+The lab will focus on the ways that Prisma Cloud can help you secure applications from code to cloud

 Before we begin the lab let's start with a brief overview of the scenario to help frame the context.